Enter-tainer/m-jaxon/typst-package/README.md

 ## Limitations

-- Currently the size of the equation is not adjustable and is fixed to `14pt`.
-This might be changed in the future.
-- Even with font size `14pt`, the baseline of the inline equation still looks a bit off.
+- The baseline of the inline equation still looks a bit off.

 ## Documentation